YitianShi/FoundationPoseROS2/README.md

 In addition, please pay attention that you also need to finish the yellow notifications at the end after running it.

+After that run `run_fp2.sh` may start the ROS2 node similar to [FoundationPoseROS2](https://github.com/ammar-n-abbas/FoundationPoseROS2.git).
+We provide an example using Femto Bolt camera.
+We assume a naive change of the camera topic name may adapt to other cameras.